Getting started with HackRF Jawbreaker

 $ sudo apt-get install python-cheetah libfftw3-dev libsdl1.2-dev

 After installing dependencies you should re-run cmake.
-The build itself will take awhile,

 $ make